apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 - `zw` `zuw` `zg` `zug` - add/remove word from wrong/good word list
 If you want to learn more commands for this tool, just use `:help spell` to call manual.

-Spell utility doesn't require any plugin as it is build into nvim, just paste those three lines into *init.vim*
+Spell utility doesn't require any plugins as it is build into nvim; Just paste those three lines into *init.vim*
 ```bash
 autocmd FileType markdown setlocal spell
 set spelllang=en
 hi SpellBad ctermfg=white ctermbg=red
 ```
-First two lines are require to spellchecker work, last line was added to customize how mistakes look inside editor.
-By default errors in my neovim were highlighted with pink/purple color and I find the red highlight more readable for me.
+First two lines are required for the spellchecker to work, last line was added to customize how mistakes look inside the editor.
+By default errors in my neovim were highlighted with pink/purple color.
+However I find the red highlight more readable.

 ### Thesaurus synonyms

-After installing plugin (Already done in Plugin Manager step) the only thing you need to know are shortcuts:
+After installing the plugin (Already done in Plugin Manager step) the only thing you need to know is the following shortcut:
 ```bash
 <Leader>cs
 ```

 > **INFO**:
-> Leader is the key you can configure by yourself.
+> Leader is a key you can configure by yourself.
 By default <Leader> is a `\`(frontslash) key

 ### Markdown TOC

 Just like previous section.
 Plugin is already installed if you followed Plugin Manager section.
 To create Tree Of Content that is automagically updating on each save, call command `:GenTocGFM`.
-For other useful command check plugin github repository ([Link](https://github.com/mzlogin/vim-markdown-toc))
+For other useful commands check plugin github repository ([Link](https://github.com/mzlogin/vim-markdown-toc))

 ### Undo and redo inside interactive mode

 This one is pretty interesting.
-In vim you can customize everything and test it on the fly.
-E.g this configuration can be pasted into _init.vim_ or typed one by one inside vim to test it only for this one open vim window:
+In Vim you can customize everything and test it on the fly.
+E.g this configuration can be pasted into _init.vim_ to have it permanently or typed inside Vim to test only for this session:
 ```bash
 "Mappings
 :inoremap <C-z> <ESC>ui